mnieber/skandha/README.md

 Sometimes, using `MobX.extendObservable` creates a cycle that MobX will complain about.
 In that case, one can use `relayDatas`, which has the same signature as `mapDatas` but is implemented using `MobX.reaction`.

-## Adding behaviour to Facets using callback functions
+## Adding behaviour to facets using callback functions

-We will now add a `selectItem` function to the `Selection` facet.
+We will now add a `select` function to the `Selection` facet.
 We aim for the following:

 - we don't want to hard-code how selection is done.
 Instead, we want to give the client some freedom over how this works.
 For example, in some cases we want to select ranges with the shift key, but in other cases